Super Animal Royale: Gameplay

-The current season is Season 11, known as the By Popular Request Pass, and the season pass is free to everyone.
-This followed Season 10's Dragon's Loot Pass and Season 9's Party Animal Pass.
-Season 8 was known as the Sea Legs Pass and came after the Season 7 Super Healthy Pass and Season 6's Slow Jam Pass.
+The current season is Season 13, known as the Bright Future, and the season pass is free to everyone.
+This followed Season 11's By Popular Request Pass and Season 10's Dragon Loot Pass.
+Season 9 was known as the Party Animal Update and came after the Season 8 the Sea Leg's Pass and Season 7's Super Healthy Pass.

 Development

 Super Animal Royale began development in October 2017 by members of Pixile Studios.
 The game was inspired by similar shooter games such as H1Z1 and PlayerUnknown's Battlegrounds, with its 2D aesthetic taken from "classic top-down adventure games" such as The Legend of Zelda.
 Lead designer Michael Silverwood and lead developer Chris Clogg built the game in Unity, and created the line-of-sight mechanic of hiding players in object's shadows by modifying an existing Unity plugin to aid with performance.
 Silverwood stated that his decision to have the game feature cartoon animals was that he liked the absurd humor of juxtaposing whimsical, colorful characters with surprisingly angry and violent personalities.

 Sign-ups for the alpha version began in March 2018, where players could register on the title's official website.
 A later version of the title was released on Steam Early Access on December 12, 2018, which launched with a "Free Weekend" promotion for the following four days.
 On January 3, 2019, a permanent free-to-play demo version was released which allows players to transfer their progress and unlocked content to the full, paid version of the game when purchased.

 On May 8, 2024, Michael Silverwood announced Super Animal Royale would be going independent, no longer having Modus Games as the game's publisher, with Pixile Studios self-publishing Super Animal Royale on all platforms.

 After the game was released on all platforms, Pixile Studios released a teaser for Super Animal World, an expansion to the game that is more chill than the typical battle royale game that players are used to.

-As of October 2025, the mode still isn't released to all platforms.
+As of now, the "Super Animal World expansion" has been added to the game since December 9, 2025.
+This free expansion added a social hub, fishing, bug catching, Hamsterball racing, and 350+ new quests to the game.